 As a school we recognise the importance of pupils attending school regularly.
-Any unexplained absence is followed up on the first day of absence.
-Where possible, we hold more than one emergency contact telephone number for each pupil/family.
+Any unexplained absence is followed up on the first day of absence Where possible, we hold more than one emergency contact telephone number for each pupil/family.

-Pupil attendance is monitored daily, weekly and termly, by the School Office and the Headteacher We recognise that children with poor attendance or missing from education may be more vulnerable and potentially are exposed to higher degrees of risk.
+Pupil attendance is monitored by the Senior leadership team.
+Regular contact via the school office is made with families of pupils who are absent long term.
+We recognise that children with poor attendance or missing from education may be more vulnerable and potentially are exposed to higher degrees of risk.
 Attendance information is therefore considered within the wider remit of safeguarding and child protection.
 Staff are aware that episodes of unexplained absence could indicate safeguarding concerns or the need for early help support.

-Attendance procedures during partial school closure/lockdowns - remote offer will be reinstated.
+Attendance procedures during partial school closure/lockdowns